Terms and Conditions

 Trial lessons are at no obligation, which means that the Student does not have to pay anything if they decide not to enrol.
 If a Student decides to enrol after their trial lesson, the trial lesson will be charged the price of a regular lesson and included into the Term’s fees.

 - Change of class: French à la Carte is responsible for allocating the Student to the class that best corresponds to the Student’s language level and needs.
 Any change of class requires the approval of the teacher and the School Director.

-- Number of students: The maximum number of students per class is sixteen students for the General French classes, and six students for the Conversation classes.
+- Number of students: The maximum number of students per class is fourteen students for the General French classes, and six students for the Conversation classes.

 - Cancellation of classes: In the case of insufficient numbers of students or unforeseen circumstances, French à la Carte reserves the right at its entire discretion to cancel a class.
 In the event of such cancellation of a class, students will be given the option of either attending a different course or receiving a full refund of fees paid.
-Where classes are deemed by the School Director to be below a minimum viable number, the option may also be offered to students to pay a supplement to keep the class going.
+Where classes are deemed by the School Director to be below a minimum viable number, the option may also be offered to students to pay a supplement or reduce the duration of the course to keep the class open.

-- Class Material: Students in Elementary classes may be asked to purchase a textbook and/or exercise book.
+- Class Material: Students in A1. and A2 level classes are required to to purchase a textbook and/or exercise book.
 Textbook and Exercise book fees are not included in the tuition fees.
-For all non-Elementary classes, material will be provided by the teachers and is included in the tuition fees.
+For all B1 level classes and above, material will be provided by the teachers and is included in the tuition fees.

 - Change of class venue or teacher: Although classes are scheduled in advance, French à la Carte reserves the right to make appropriate changes due to extraordinary circumstances.
 These may include a change of premises, schedule, or teacher allocation.
 We will endeavour to give sufficient notice of any necessary changes (these are extremely rare occurrences).
 French à la Carte reserves the right to change teachers during the class term.